Nameless Rumia's Wiki

 28)

-You may be surprised at what comes through a television or radio when you're in a desert or rural area, especially during an election season.
-I mean, consider how easy it is to get a radio working, compared to television or downloading a podcast, then consider the impact that syndicated conservative talk radio held after the fairness doctrine was abolished under Reagan in 1987.
+You might be surprised at what comes through a television or radio when you are in a desert or rural area, especially during an election season.
+I mean, consider how easy it is to get a radio working, compared to television or downloading a podcast, then consider the impacts that syndicated conservative talk radio held after the fairness doctrine of showing multiple viewpoints was abolished under Reagan in 1987.

 29)